whetstoneresearch/doppler-indexer-rs/docs/ON_EVENT_CALLS.md

 - Partially completed runs can be resumed
 - New event-triggered call configurations are automatically backfilled

+### 7. Empty File Writing

+When processing a block range with no matching events for a configured (contract_name, function_name) pair, an empty parquet file is written.
+This prevents the catchup system from repeatedly retrying ranges that have no relevant events.

+### 8. Multicall3 Support

+When Multicall3 is configured, event-triggered calls are batched using the `aggregate3` function.
+This significantly reduces RPC requests by combining multiple eth_calls to the same block into a single multicall.
+The system groups calls by block number and executes them in batches.

+### 9. Target Address Overrides

+The `target` field in call configuration allows routing event-triggered calls to a different contract than the one emitting events.
+This is useful for oracles or shared state contracts.
+Target can be specified as a hex address or a contract name to look up.

 ## Known Limitations

 1. **Dynamic types not supported in `from_event`:** The `bytes` and `string` types cannot be extracted from event data directly because they require complex ABI decoding with offset handling.

 2. **Factory collection race window:** During live processing, there may be a brief window where events from newly-created factory contracts are skipped because the factory address hasn't been discovered yet.
 These events will be processed during the next catchup phase.

-3. **Failed calls stored as empty:** If an eth_call fails (e.g., contract reverted), an empty result is stored.
+3. **Failed calls stored as empty:** If an eth_call fails (e.g., contract reverted), an empty result is stored with empty `value_bytes`.
 Failed calls during catchup are not automatically retried on subsequent runs.
+Decode failures are logged with warnings.

 4. **No cross-event parameter passing:** Parameters can only be extracted from the triggering event itself, not from other events in the same block or transaction.

+5. **Tuple types not supported for `from_event` parameters:** `NamedTuple`, `UnnamedTuple`, and `Array` types cannot be used as parameter types when extracting from event data.

 ## Testing